Petergatsby/GleepostAPI/readme.md

 id=[user-id]
 token=[token]

+One of:
 user=[other-user-id]
+email=[other-user-email]
-Adds another user as a member of this network.
+Adds another user as a member of this network, or emails them an invite if they aren't on Gleepost.
 On success will return 204.

 ##GET /conversations/live
 required parameters: